 - Smart phone: simply pick up your phone and start using your device.
-Why: your smartphone instantly knows that you're the authorised user, so for you, all software doors are open.
+Why: your smartphone instantly already knows that you're the authorised user, so for you, all software doors are then opened.
 For anyone else, those doors instantly close.
 No passwords involved.

 - Apple Mac or PC: likewise, all you need do is be "in range" of the activating sensor(s) - most likely, at least two sensors would need to "agree" before access is allowed.
 No more log-on passwords, or Windows ID.
 Simply start using your device.

 - Website: perhaps a similar spin-off process can convert your unique DNA "breath fingerprint" into a ridiculously complex, insanely long, crazily encrypted ID number or code, that automatically changes with each use.